josherrickson/workshop-margins/stata_markdown/stata.md

 <</dd_do>>
 ~~~~

-# Estimate in all unique subgroups
+# Estimated means in all unique subgroups

 ~~~~
 <<dd_do>>